 Years of Experience

-Respondents who have been working for five to nine years make about $18.93 per hour on average.
-The largest slice of the Rochester General Hospital workforce (41 percent) has been working for one to four years and earns, on average, around $14.21 per hour.
+Workers who have been with the company for more than one year but less than five can make $13.16 per hour on average.
+The largest slice of the Rochester General Hospital workforce (35 percent) has been working for five to nine years and earns, on average, about $17.45 per hour.

 Certifications and Degrees